ajaybhupathiraju/data-analysis/README.md

 EDA involved exploring the sales data to answer key questions, such as:

-    1. What is the overall sales trend?
+    1. What is the overall heart disease in trend with age?
-    2. Which products are top sellers?
+    2. Range in age group have highest heart disease?
-    3. What are the peak sales periods?
+    3. feature predicted heart disease ?

 ## Data Analysis